Are you interested in starting a postnatal yoga routine?

 Yes, it is safe to do yoga after having a baby.
 Yoga is a great way to help you stay active and start exercising in the postpartum period.

 It can even help improve your mood, (which is important in the postpartum period.)

 The only thing is, you shouldn’t do it right away.

 When Can I Start Yoga After A Normal Delivery?

 So how soon can you do yoga after giving birth?

-As of right now, the current recommendation is to resume yoga 6 weeks after a vaginal delivery.
+In general, most women are encouraged to resume yoga 6 weeks after a vaginal delivery.